renjwjx/GoogleTestDemo-iOS/README.md

 [GoogleTestDemo-iOS](https://github.com/renjwjx/GoogleTestDemo-iOS)
 gtestSrc is the google test project, it can build static lib.

-##3. add your unit test to GtestDemo project
+##3. create your UITest code project(GtestDemo) and add gtestSrc to GtestDemo project as dependency.
 1. the unit test code is in the GoogleTestDemo-iOS/gtestDemo. sample1_unittest.cc
 2. add googletest dependency project(gtestsrc, gtestMain) to gtestDemo project.
 3. make sure the gtest header path is config in the gtestDemo project.

 ##4. run google test
 1. select the target gtestDemo on iphone simulator.
-2. you will see the output as follow:
+2. run the target, you will see the output as follow:

 ```
 Running main() from gtest_main.cc